Recently, I asked my friend Melissa Torio to write a post about Kombucha. If you’ve ever wondered what it is? Then this

 Kombucha (“kuhm·boo·chuh”) is fermented tea.
 It is a fizzy, probiotic, living and functional drink that has many health benefits.
 This beverage has been around for hundreds of years and is known by different names around the world.

-After this first fermentation, the kombucha can be bottled plain or flavoured with some fruits or herbs in a second fermentation.
+After this first fermentation, it can be bottled plain or flavoured with some fruits or herbs in a second fermentation.
 It is then refrigerated to slow down the fermentation process.

 Why is it good for us?

 This amazing drink contains enzymes, acids, vitamins, and probiotics that help with digestion and detoxification.

 It supports gut health and provides immune support.
 Kombucha is an adaptogenic tonic taken in small amounts to help to balance the body.